 1 Tablespoon Ground Cumin

-32oz Gluten Free Chicken Broth (most major brands are GF already but always check)
+32oz Gluten Free Beef Broth (most major brands are GF already but always check)

 1/3 cup Vegetable Oil